vdutts7/youtube-gpt/README.md

 ### Handle massive data

-Navigate to `scripts` folder.
+Navigate to `scripts` folder, which will host all of the data from the YouTube videos.

 `cd scripts`

-This folder will host all of the data from the YouTube videos.

 **1️⃣ Download YT videos ⬇️**